 From the standpoint of your heart, when your blood pressure is normal, your heart is functioning in its preferred environment.
 But when your blood pressure increases, your heart has to generate more force and work much harder.
-High blood pressure, or hypertension, is a blood pressure over 130/80.
+High blood pressure, or hypertension, is a blood pressure greater than 130/80 mmHg.

-Because there often are no symptoms, Dr. Erwin says that “many men have undetected high blood pressure in their 20s and 30s.
-It’s extremely common for men to have high blood pressure in their 20s.
-In fact, for many men, their high blood pressure goes undetected for years and it’s not until they go in for a something else, such as a shoulder injury, in their 40s or 50s, that their high blood pressure is detected.”
+Because there often are no symptoms, that means people can have undetected high blood pressure, even in their 20s and 30s.
+In fact, for many people, their high blood pressure goes undetected for years and it’s not until they go to the doctor for something else in their 40s or 50s that their high blood pressure is detected.